For 2026 Wellcare Has 41 New Plans Going To Market

 While specific plan details will be finalized and filed with CMS in the coming months, the 41-plan expansion will almost certainly cover the full spectrum of Medicare Advantage offerings, with likely concentrations in high-growth areas.

 • Health Maintenance Organizations (HMOs): These will likely form the backbone of the expansion.
 HMOs require members to use a specific network of doctors and hospitals (except in emergencies) and often include prescription drug coverage (MAPD).
-They are typically lower-cost plans that emphasize care coordination through a primary care physician (PCP) gatekeeper model.
+They are typically lower-cost plans that highlight care coordination through a primary care physician (PCP) gatekeeper model.
 New HMO plans may target specific counties or regions where Wellcare seeks to build a stronger network presence.

 • Preferred Provider Organizations (PPOs): Offering more flexibility, PPOs allow members to see out-of-network providers (at a higher cost) and do not require PCP referrals for specialists.
 New PPO plans could be aimed at beneficiaries who value choice and travel frequently, potentially with enhanced national networks.

 • Special Needs Plans (SNPs): This is a critical area of growth.
-SNPs are tailored to specific groups: Chronic Condition SNPs (C-SNPs) for people with conditions like diabetes, heart failure, or COPD; Institutional SNPs (I-SNPs) for those in nursing homes or similar facilities; and Dual Eligible SNPs (D-SNPs) for individuals qualifying for both Medicare and Medicaid.
+SNPs are meant for specific groups: Chronic Condition SNPs (C-SNPs) for people with conditions like diabetes, heart failure, or COPD; Institutional SNPs (I-SNPs) for those in nursing homes or similar facilities; and Dual Eligible SNPs (D-SNPs) for individuals qualifying for both Medicare and Medicaid.
 Wellcare has a strong history with SNPs, and new plans in this category will likely feature highly specialized care teams, condition-specific formularies, and care managers dedicated to complex cases.

 • Private Fee-for-Service (PFFS) Plans: Though less common today, some new PFFS options might appear, particularly in rural areas where traditional HMO/PPO networks are harder to establish.
 These plans allow members to see any Medicare-accepting provider who agrees to the plan’s terms.